yanda-wang/MRSC/README.md

 ndc2rxnorm_mapping.txt (you can find these two files in MRSC/data)

-THen run the file DataProcessing.py
+Then run the code in DataProcessing.py

 # Codes